 Walnut Studiolo carries four different styles of leather bar wraps and leather grips for bicycle handlebars.
 We’ll discuss the thickness and padding options under each one below.

-The City Grips and the Bare Knuckle Grips are the same except for the peek-a-boo cut-outs in the Bare Knuckle Grips.
-These grips use the thickest leather in the collection, but they are designed of course for short handlebars with no curves.
-The leather is approximately 2.5mm thick, and they are designed to fit a 7/8″ bar perfectly with nothing underneath.
+The City Grips and the Bare Knuckle Grips are the same as the Sew-on Bar Wraps except these grips use the thickest leather in the collection.
+They are designed for short handlebars (city grips, mountain bike grips) with no curves.
+The leather is approximately 2.5mm thick, and they are designed to fit a 7/8″ bar perfectly with nothing underneath, so they do not readily accommodate additional padding, without stretching the leather edges so that they won’t touch (see Sew-on Bar Wraps above).

-For more answers to Frequently Asked Questions about our Leather Bar Wraps, check out our handlebar wraps FAQ page: https://walnutstudiolo.com/pages/bicycle-bar-wraps
+For more answers to Frequently Asked Questions about our Leather Bar Wraps, check out our handlebar wraps FAQ page.